Electromagnetic Radiation Spectrum Chart – NEW

 *EFFECTIVE January 1st, 2019 ScanTech will no longer perform residential testing OR consulting for homeowners / tenants – all services are COMMERCIAL ONLY.
 Here is a page for resources to other companies and common questions – CLICK HERE.

 MORE ADVANCED QUESTIONS ABOUT EMF & RF SAFETY LEVELS WITH REGARD TO PRECAUTIONARY GUIDELINES

 The following are some excerpts from a written consultation between ScanTech and a client who was interested in electromagnetic / radio frequency standards.
 I feel that it contains enough interesting information and aspects as to how to examine what is considered “safe” with so many confusing EMF / Cell Phone standards and guidelines which vary from country to country and year to year.

-Questions are numbered in red – my answers that follow are marked A.
+Questions are numbered in ORANGE – the answers that follow are marked A.

 1. Under the section titled “Magnetic Fields – A Relative Comparison” – Just checking if the standards listed on Swedish Safety standard, California limit for Public Schools, New Swiss Standard and Maximum residential levels in CA are still current?
 Or have they been revised significantly?